• Skip to main content

 What Else Could It Be?

-There are other disorders that can cause pelvic pain, including sexually transmitted infections, pelvic inflammatory disease (PID), and fibroids.
+Other disorders can cause pelvic pain, including sexually transmitted infections, pelvic inflammatory disease (PID), and fibroids.
 Symptoms of endometriosis are similar to symptoms for these disorders.

 Each month, track your pain and how heavy your flow is and how many days your period lasts.
 You'll discover whether or not your menstrual cycle is regular and how often you experience pain during your cycle.
 This will be helpful when talking to your clinician about whether or not your monthly pain might be something more than just a pain.